 Some parents may want their child to be known as a name different to that on their Birth Certificate (their legal name).
-It is possible for this to happen however a child’s legal name must be used when registering them at schools and doctors for example.
-If one parent disagrees with the use of the ‘known as name’ then they can apply to the court for an order to stop them doing this.
+It is possible for this to happen; however, a child’s legal name must be used when registering them at schools and doctors for example.
+If one parent disagrees with the use of the ‘known as name’, they can apply to the court for an order to stop them doing this.

 Changing a child’s official surname – Flowchart

 - Is the child aged 16 or over?

 - The child can change their surname themselves by deed poll.

 - You can agree to change the child’s surname by deed poll.

 (Check with Deed Poll the way in which they require the consent to be given.)

 - You will have to apply for a Specific Issue Order for permission of the court to change the child’s surname.

 If granted you can change your child’s surname by deed poll.